MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-groups-and-user-accounts.md

 ## Security groups

-Security groups are used to control which users are allowed to access the [!INCLUDE[prodshort](../includes/prodshort.md)] web client and the Web Management Console.
+Security groups are used to control which users are allowed to access the Dynamics GP web client and the Web Management Console.
 These security groups can be machine groups (for the single machine configuration) or domain groups.
 The domain groups must be security groups, not distribution groups.

 ![shows the windows dialog for creating a new security group.](media/web-client-user-groups.png "Deployment")

-Typically, you should create one security group for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client, and another security group for the Web Management Console.
+Typically, you should create one security group for the Dynamics GP web client, and another security group for the Web Management Console.
 You can add individual users to these groups.
 If you have a more complex installation with a large number of users, you may want to create additional groups that you add users to.

 ## User accounts

-Several user accounts are needed to run the web site and services that are part of the [!INCLUDE[prodshort](../includes/prodshort.md)] web components installation.
+Several user accounts are needed to run the web site and services that are part of the Dynamics GP web components installation.
 These accounts are typically domain accounts since they will need to access a configuration database on the SQL Server.
 Ideally, these user accounts should have limited privileges, and a password that does not expire.
 You may want to use the same account for multiple components of the configuration.

-Create the user accounts before you start installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web components.
+Create the user accounts before you start installing the Dynamics GP web components.
 You must have user accounts for the following:

 ### GP Web Client site application pool

-This is the user account that runs the application pool for the web site that hosts the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+This is the user account that runs the application pool for the web site that hosts the Dynamics GP web client.

 ### Web Management Console application pool